Are you worried that you or a loved one is living with frailty?

 This can help you get your body used to those movements once again.

-Once you’ve adapted to these new motions, they can introduce exercises you can do on your own.
+Once you’ve adapted to these new motions, your physical therapist can introduce exercises you can do on your own.

 5. Maintaining Good Balance And Posture

-You’ve probably heard that you want to have a good sense of balance so that you decrease your risk of falling.
+You’ve probably heard that having a good sense of balance can help decrease your risk of falling.

-Your physical therapist will be able to go over fall prevention strategies with you.
+Your physical therapist will go over fall prevention strategies with you.

-This will include exercises that will help you even if you do fall, so you know how to recover quickly from it.
+This will include exercises that will help you even in the event that you do fall.

 6. Other Approaches

-Your physical therapist can also take a look at your flexibility.
+Your physical therapist can also help with your flexibility.

-People with frailty often have muscles that are very tight, so a focus on getting more can help increase movement and decrease pain.
+People with frailty often have tight muscles, so improving your flexibility can help increase movement and decrease pain.

-They’ll also be able to come up with goals for activities with you, and give you tips for modifying your home to be safer for you as you navigate frailty.
+They’ll also help you come up with goals, and give you tips for modifying your home so you can safely navigate.

 Book Your Appointment With Capitol Physical Therapy Today

-Don’t wait, book your appointment with Capitol Physical Therapy today to get started.
+Book your appointment with Capitol Physical Therapy today and get started with feeling your best.

 1331 H St NW #200,